 with Dance Physio UK

-The Ballet Project’s inaugural intensive is really just the start.
-We’ve designed something that fits our ethos, and moving forward we aim to grow and shift with the needs and input of our dancers.
+The Ballet Project’s inaugural intensive in January 2026 was just the beginning.
+We designed something that fits our ethos, and now we’re making some adjustments based on the needs and input of our dancers.

 Included in your ticket price: